zrdaley/SMTPMailApp/README.md

 ## Start the smtp server

 1. In the root directory of the project, edit the file smtp-server.js
-2. In the section DATABASE, change the third parameter to your mysql password  `var middleMan = new dbconnection.dbConnection(mysql, 'localhost', 'root','<insert your password here>', 'smtp_emails');`
+2. In the section DATABASE, change the fourth parameter in the function call to your mysql password  `var middleMan = new dbconnection.dbConnection(mysql, 'localhost', 'root','<insert your password here>', 'smtp_emails');`
 2. Open a new terminal/command line session, change your current directory to your local project root directory
 3. Run `node smtp-server.js`